“Doing business without advertising is like winking at a girl in the dark. You know what you are doing but nobody else does.”

 UPDATED June 18, 2015

 I am amazed at how often I hear economic development professionals claim that advertising simply doesn’t work.
 When I ask them what measure they are using to determine failure, the typical response is that nobody ever picked their location based on an advertisement.
 They love to say “Ed, it’s not like selling soap”.
-The last comment is a reference to my 33-year Procter & Gamble career where (for the record) I actually worked on prescription pharmaceutical brands and never really sold soap.
+The last comment is a reference to my 33-year Procter & Gamble career where (for the record) I actually worked on prescription pharmaceutical brands and never really sold soap and I never expected advertising to convince a doctor to prescribe a drug based on advertisements, free classified sites in USA, or social media campaigns, everything goes by hand.

 But, in my opinion the capital investment decision made by CEOs is actually a lot like the prescription pharmaceutical decision made by doctors.
 The risk for both is high if they make the wrong choice, and the evaluation process is complicated.